Continual Memorization of Factoids in Language Models: Acknowledgments

-We thank Alexander Wettig, Howard Yen, Tianyu Gao, and Mengzhou Xia for their valuable feedback on the manuscript.
-This research is also funded by the National Science Foundation (IIS-2211779) and a Sloan Research Fellowship.
+We thank Alexander Wettig, Howard Yen, Tianyu Gao, Mengzhou Xia, and Yihe Dong for their valuable feedback on the manuscript.
+This research is supported by the National Science Foundation (IIS-2211779), a Sloan Research Fellowship, and Cisco Research.